Zum Inhalt springen

 Weighing of interests

-etracker analytics 1. existence of a legitimate interest of the controller or a third party 2. necessity of data processing to safeguard legitimate interests 3. weighing up the interests, fundamental rights and freedoms of the data subject in the specific individual case Conclusion Legal basis Consent versus legitimate interest Tag Manager 1. functionality and purpose of the etracker Tag Manager 2. legal conformity and consent requirements for third-party codes 3. legal conformity and freedom of consent of the etracker tag manager itself Conclusion
+etracker analytics 1. existence of a legitimate interest of the controller or a third party 2. necessity of data processing to safeguard legitimate interests 3. weighing up the interests, fundamental rights and freedoms of the data subject in the specific individual case etracker tag manager 1. functionality and purpose of the etracker tag manager 2. legal conformity and consent requirements for third-party codes 3. legal conformity and freedom of consent of the etracker tag manager itself Conclusion

 etracker analytics